Indian retail's real problem isn't the last mile. See where the cost hides

 Efficient small parcel operations rely on more than just choosing the right carrier.
 Leveraging technology can streamline workflows, cut costs, and improve customer experience.

 Seamless integration with e-commerce platforms like Shopify, WooCommerce, Magento, and Amazon allows orders to sync directly into the shipping system.
 It enables automatic label generation, real-time updates on delivery status, and unified inventory visibility.
-These integrations simplify the order-to-ship workflow and elevate the overall fulfillment experience.
+These integrations simplify the order-to-ship workflow and elevate the overall post-purchase experience.
+Businesses already using e-commerce automation tools will find these integrations especially impactful for reducing manual touchpoints.

 ClickPost is a multi-carrier shipping platform designed to optimize the post-purchase experience for businesses.
+Even as small parcel shipping gets efficient, the handoff to the customer is mediated through a post-purchase platform for tracking and exceptions.
 It enables you to manage your small parcel logistics through automation, intelligent carrier allocation, and advanced tracking capabilities.

 Here is how ClickPost adds value: